 The Long Range Transportation Plan (LRTP) covers a 20-year period and identifies current and future needs based on population projections and travel demand.
 The plan is updated every five years to reflect the changing dynamics of the region.
 Projects must be included in the long range plan to receive federal funding.

+The region is currently guided by the 2030 Long Range Transportation Plan, and work on the long range plan for the year 2040 is under way.
 Creating a long range plan involves two important pieces: a technical process and a public involvement process.

 The technical process involves three phases: 1) developing the commuter models that will be used to project future travel demand; 2) identifying broad needs and available funding options; and 3) determining a list of projects that are financially feasible by prioritizing transportation needs identified during the second phase.